NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 Adds the `-fzero-call-used-regs=used-gpr` compiler option.
 This causes the general-purpose registers that an architecture's calling convention considers "call-used" to be zeroed on return from the function.
 This can make it harder for attackers to construct useful ROP gadgets and also reduces the chance of data leakage from a function call.

+#### `trivialautovarinit` {#trivialautovarinit}

+Adds the `-ftrivial-auto-var-init=pattern` compiler option.
+This causes "trivially-initializable" uninitialized stack variables to be forcibly initialized with a nonzero value that is likely to cause a crash (and therefore be noticed).
+Uninitialized variables generally take on their values based on fragments of previous program state, and attackers can carefully manipulate that state to craft malicious initial values for these variables.

+Use of this flag is controversial as it can prevent tools that detect uninitialized variable use (such as valgrind) from operating correctly.

 [^footnote-stdenv-ignored-build-platform]: The build platform is ignored because it is a mere implementation detail of the package satisfying the dependency: As a general programming principle, dependencies are always *specified* as interfaces, not concrete implementation.
 [^footnote-stdenv-native-dependencies-in-path]: Currently, this means for native builds all dependencies are put on the `PATH`.
 But in the future that may not be the case for sake of matching cross: the platforms would be assumed to be unique for native and cross builds alike, so only the `depsBuild*` and `nativeBuildInputs` would be added to the `PATH`.
 [^footnote-stdenv-propagated-dependencies]: Nix itself already takes a package’s transitive dependencies into account, but this propagation ensures nixpkgs-specific infrastructure like [setup hooks](#ssec-setup-hooks) also are run as if it were a propagated dependency.